replicatedhq/ship/integration/base/README.md

 containing the expected output of running ship with that state file, release yaml, and customer ID/installation ID/release semver.

-Each integration test is run twice - once in studio (or 'local yaml') mode and once in online mode.
+Each integration test is run twice - once in runbook (or 'local yaml') mode and once in online mode.
 Both runs are headless and use the Cobra API to simulate running Ship from the CLI.
-The studio mode run will use the release yaml located at `input/.ship/release.yml` and the state file located at `input/.ship/state.json`.
+The runbook mode run will use the release yaml located at `input/.ship/release.yml` and the state file located at `input/.ship/state.json`.
 The online mode run will use the state file at `input/.ship/state.json` but will get the release yaml from the graphql api using the provided customer ID, installation ID and release semver.
 Files are produced in a temporary directory created within the integration test directory.
 The contents of this directory is then diffed with the contents of `expected/`.
 File names and contents must match.

 To add a new test, create a release that should demonstrate the desired behavior in the integration test staging account.